PPC For Doctors: Are Call Only Ads The Next Big Thing?

 In your campaign, you’ll use cost-per-call (CPC) bidding, similar to other ad types.

-Call-only ads are one of the newer ad types used in Google AdWords advertising.
+Call-only ads are one of the newer ad types used in Google Ads advertising.

 Should Doctors Be Using call-only Ads?